chrizzo84/unraid-templates/README.md

 # ⚠️ Issues: <a name="Issues"></a>
 If you have any issues please create new Issue [here](https://github.com/chrizzo84/unraid-templates/issues) Tag [Drone].
-For example: [Drone] My Problem
+For example: [Drone] My Problem or [AzPipeline] My Problem

-**Please only open issues here that are directly related to the Unraid App template or similar.
-This is of course not the right and official place for issues that directly concern Drone CI.**
+**Please only open issues here that are directly related to the Unraid App template or similar.**